mezo-org/mezod/deployment/native/README.md

 > If you are planning to install on older system versions or other distributions,
 > it's not guaranteed it will work.

-Before setup, make sure you have `all-in-one.sh` and `testnet.env` on your machine.
+Before setup, make sure you have `v-kit.sh` and `testnet.env` on your machine.

 Make sure to you can run the setup script as `root` or using `sudo`.